yitzikc/grpc-file-exchange/README.md

 This package demonstrates the use of gRPC to store and retrieve potentialy large files.
 It comprises a client and a server.
 To upload a file the client has to specified a numeric id and a name, and the server saves it by the given name.
-To retrieve the file, the server needs to specify the name.
+To retrieve the file, the client needs to specify the numeric id.

 # Prerequisites